Why choose FordPartsGiant

 Ford Taurus Parts Questions & Answers

-• Q: How to remove and install the front stabilizer bar and stabilizer bar bushing on a Ford Taurus?
+• Q: How to remove and install the front Sway Bar Kit and Sway Bar Bushing on a Ford Taurus?

-• Q: How do you disconnect the brake light switch?
+• Q: How to disconnect the brake light switch on Ford Taurus?

 A: To disconnect the brake light switch, follow these steps.
 Begin by disconnecting the electrical connector at the switch.
 Then, rotate the switch to remove it.
 With the brake pedal in the at-rest position, lightly pull it and rotate the switch clockwise to remove it.
 To install, follow these steps.
 Place the switch into the bracket.
 Please insert the connector of the switch.
 Remember not to press on the brake pedal during installation.

-• Q: How to remove and install a strut and Coil Springs on a Ford Taurus?
+• Q: How to remove and install a front Coil Springs and Shock Absorber on a Ford Taurus?

 A: For 2012 and prior models, unlock steering and loosen strut upper mounting nuts in the engine compartment.
 Raise the vehicle, remove the wheel, depress brake pedal, and remove the driveaxle/hub nut.
 Remove brake disc, separate tie-rod end and stabilizer bar from knuckle.
 Detach sensor harness, press driveaxle from hub, and remove the strut assembly.
 Inspect shock and spring for damage.
 For installation, align knuckle onto strut, insert upper studs through body holes, and guide driveaxle into wheel hub.
 Reconnect control arm balljoint, sensor harness, stabilizer bar, and tie-rod end.
 Install brake discs, new hub nut, and wheel.
 Check front end alignment.
 For 2013 models onwards, mark strut stud in engine compartment and loosen mounting nuts.
 Raise the vehicle, remove wheel, and detach sensor harness.
 Support control arm with jack, unscrew nuts securing strut to knuckle, and remove strut assembly.
 Inspect as before.
 For installation, align strut into fender well, insert studs through body holes, use jack to position knuckle, reconnect wheel speed sensor harness, and install wheel.
 Tighten nuts to correct torque, lower vehicle, and check alignment.